ansys/pyoptislang/doc/source/user_guide/index.rst

    troubleshooting

-You use the :class:`Optislang <ansys.optislang.core.optislang.Optislang>` class
+With the :class:`Optislang <ansys.optislang.core.optislang.Optislang>` class
-within PyOptiSLang to launch optiSLang as a server and then control and query optiSLang projects.
+in PyOptiSLang, you can launch optiSLang as a server and then control and query optiSLang projects.

 The following code shows how to launch OptiSLang from Python.
 By default, optiSLang is started in a temporary directory.
 Using the ``project_path`` parameter, you can specify a path to a project file.
 If this project file exists, it is opened.
 Otherwise, a new project file is created in the specified path.
+For more information, see :ref:`ref_launch`.

 .. code:: python